nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 The capacity is not only used to store data but it also has to cover all the fields in the cell, including `data`,  `lock`, `type`, and `capacity` itself.

-The specification to compute occupied capacity will have its RFC in the future, which is still a [draft](https://github.com/nervosnetwork/rfcs/issues/118) now.

 The transaction must create an output cell which occupied capacity is less than the cell capacity.

 ```json